Claiming that they are owed more than $60 million, some of its creditors have forced a long-term acute-care hospital into bankruptcy.

 If the debtor challenges the action, the judge immediately holds a hearing to determine if the petition has merit.
 The judge may find, based on the evidence, that the petition was filed in good faith and that the debtor was delinquent.

-Contact our office for a free consultation with attorneys who understand debtors and creditors’ rights under the Bankruptcy Code.
+Contact our office for a free consultation with attorneys who understand debtors and creditors’ rights.